 The young scholars network on Culture, Media Uses, and Media Effects (C-MUSE) is an international network of scholars that have a special interest in research at the intersections of culture and the media.

 While scholars widely agree that culture influences the ways in which individuals use the media, and the ways in which the media affect individuals in return, the literature on the relationship between culture and media uses and effects is highly fragmented.
 Terms and findings have been limited to the confines of single sub-disciplines of either communication or psychology, with little cross-disciplinary exchange.
-The network aims to initiate a dialog between these disciplines and to develop more integrative theories and methods on the topic.
-It will therefore bring together media psychologists, diaspora communication researchers, and cross-cultural psychologists, to carry out cross-cultural and indigenous studies on media uses and effects by paying special attention to the methodological challenges involved.
+The network aims to initiate a dialogue between these disciplines and to develop more integrative theories and methods on the topic.
+It has therefore brought together media psychologists, diaspora communication researchers, and cross-cultural psychologists, to carry out cross-cultural and indigenous studies on media uses and effects by paying special attention to the methodological challenges involved.

 The network is headed by Prof. Dr. Özen Odağ and funded by the German Research Foundation The DFG-grant has enabled the researchers to get together at four consecutive workshops over the period of three years and discuss and produce research that deals with the said topic.
 Members of the network are currently working on processing the data obtained.